 Here are 4 techniques to help us heal our inner child:

-Share your feelings- chances are you have some good friends whom you can talk to about these feelings and who could help you address these emotions.
-You can share them with friends, a therapist, a colleague or a support group in order to experience a different level of support, and give you another perspective.
+Chances are you have some good friends whom you can talk to about these feelings and who could help you address these emotions.
+You can share them with friends, a therapist, a colleague, or a support group in order to experience a different level of support, and give you another perspective.
 Just make sure you don’t share with family members who have not healed their own inner child wounds yet.
-This can be counterproductive and can cause you pain, grief or anger and can get in the way of your own healing.
+This can be counterproductive and can cause you pain, grief, or anger and can get in the way of your own healing.

 Now that you have consciously reconnected with your inner child, you can start to work through some of the pain you may not have even realized was weighing you down since your childhood.
 This can help you start to make more room for self-love and gratitude which all of us deserve.